trivago/gollum/docs/src/gen/producer/proxy.rst

   This value defines the size in bytes used by the binary or fixed partitioner.
   For `binary` this can be set to 1,2,4 or 8,  for `fixed` this defines the size of a message.
-  BY default this paramter is set to "4" for `binary` or "1" for `fixed` partitioner.
+  BY default this parameter is set to "4" for `binary` or "1" for `fixed` partitioner.